 In a worker's house, complete with cultivated garden, you can get to know the meagre everyday life of workers' families.

 Weaving Mill and Spinning Mill: Tuesdays-Sundays and bank holidays 10 am–6 pm

-ATTENTION: Season of the Spinning Mill: The Spinning will be open again in autumn 2016.
+ATTENTION: Season of the Weaving Mill: The Weaving Mill will be open again on May 29th 2018.

 Adults: Euro 3